eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Phase 2: Challenge and Validator Factor Release {#phase-2-challenge-and-validator-factor-release}

+- **Verifier** generates:
--   **Verifier** generates a fresh `VF` (≥128 bits) and a 16-byte nonce.
+  - A fresh `VF` (≥128 bits)
+  - A 16-byte nonce
+  - A fresh ephemeral Ed25519 keypair for this specific bootstrap procedure
--   Encrypts `{VF, nonce}` using HPKE to the Attester's ephemeral public key.
+- Encrypts `{VF, nonce}` using HPKE to the Attester's ephemeral public key
--   Signs the encrypted payload with its Ed25519 key and publishes it to the repository.
+- Signs the encrypted payload with the ephemeral procedure key (the Verifier's long-term identity key MUST NOT be used)
+- Publishes the signed payload and the ephemeral public key to the repository
--   **Attester** retrieves the published payload, verifies its authenticity, and decrypts the `VF`.
+- **Attester** retrieves the published payload, verifies the signature using the published ephemeral public key, and decrypts the `VF`

 ## Phase 3: Joint Possession Proof {#phase-3-joint-possession-proof}